 Read on and we’ll show you how it’s done!
 Get ready to sew all the merry into your Christmas quilting!
+If you’re looking for paper piecing fun, you might also like our free hexagon templates for a soothing spot of English Paper Piecing.

 Free Christmas Foundation Paper Piecing Patterns